rhsimplex/rhsimplex.github.io/source/_posts/lost-4D-rotation.md

 ## Conclusion

 So why was our analogy of a wheel with an extra axle stuck through it unsatisfying?
 Because not only are the axes perpendicular, the planes of rotation are as well.
-Since you can't have two perpendicular planes in 3D, our intuition -- and by extension the analogy -- fails.
+That's two axes and two planes that need to be mutually perpendicular, and you just can't have four perpendicular vectors in 3D so our intuition -- and by extension the analogy -- fails.

 If you want to read more about why I was getting into this back in 2008, feel free to jump to [Appendix C of my doctoral dissertation](https://hdl.handle.net/1813/33790) to learn about the character table of the [600 cell](https://en.wikipedia.org/wiki/600-cell).

+Thanks to [u/frustrated-nerd](https://www.reddit.com/r/math/comments/unbeue/the_lost_4dimensional_rotation/i870yin/) for pointing out an error in my original post.